Granular segregation across flow geometries: a closure model for the particle segregation velocity: Equations of motion

-\subsection{Segregation force}
+\subsection{Segregation force, $F^S_i$}

-Determining the segregation force $F^S_i$ at finite concentration starts with the segregation force on a single intruder, $F^S_{i,0}$ (subscript $0$ indicates the single intruder limit of species $i$, $c_i \to 0$). $F^S_{i,0}$ can be modelled with two additive terms, one related to gravity and the other to flow kinematics~\citep{jing_unified_2021}:
+Determining the segregation force $F^S_i$ at finite concentration starts with the segregation force on a single intruder, $F^S_{i,0}$ (subscript $0$ indicates the single intruder limit of species $i$, $c_i \to 0$). $F^S_{i,0}$ can be modelled with two additive terms, one related to gravity and the other to flow kinematics.
+Inspired by the observations of \citet{fan_phase_2011, fan2011theory}, the flow kinematics term was initially scaled with the shear stress gradient \citep{guillard_scaling_2016} but was later linked to the shear rate gradient \citep{jing_unified_2021, singh2024continuum}.
+The segregation force can be expressed as \citep{jing_unified_2021}:

-where superscripts $g$ and $k$ indicate gravity- and kinematics-related mechanisms, respectively, $V_i$ is the intruder volume, $p$ is the pressure, $\dot\gamma$ is the local shear rate, and $\rho$ is the density of both the intruder and the bed particles.
+where superscripts $g$ and $k$ indicate gravity- and kinematics-related mechanisms, respectively, $V_i$ is the intruder particle volume, $\dot\gamma$ is the local shear rate, and $\rho$ is the density of both the intruder and the bed particles.
 The gravity term is buoyancy-like, and the kinematic term depends on the shear rate gradient in the flow.
 The empirical dimensionless functions $f^g(R_d)$ and $f^k(R_d)$ depend on the intruder-to-bed-particle diameter ratio $R_d=d_i/d_j$ \citep{jing_unified_2021}, \\ where $R^g_1=0.92$, $R^g_2=2.94$, $c^g_1=1.43$, $c^g_2=3.55$, $f^k_\infty=0.19$, $R^k_1=0.59$, $R^k_2=5.48$, and $c^k_2=3.63$ are fitting parameters appropriate for a range of flow conditions.
 In applying these functions over a range of concentrations, we need to consider both a large intruder particle surrounded by a bed of small particles and a small intruder particle surrounded by a bed of large particles corresponding to intruder-to-bed particle size ratios of $d_l/d_s$ and $d_s/d_l$, respectively.

-To predict the segregation force $F^S_i$ at arbitrary non-zero concentrations, the intruder segregation force model in Eq.~(\ref{eq:intruder}) is extended using semi-empirical relations based on DEM simulations \citep{duan_segregation_2022}.
-For large particles in a bidisperse mixture of concentration $c_l$, \\ where $\hat{F}_i^S=F_{i}^{S}/m_i g_0$, and $\theta$ is the angle between gravity and the segregation direction, which is generally normal to the flow.
+To predict the segregation force $F^S_i$ in mixtures at arbitrary non-zero concentrations, the intruder segregation force model in Eq.~(\ref{eq:intruder}) is extended using semi-empirical relations for mixtures (rather than an intruder particle) based on DEM simulations \citep{duan_segregation_2022}.
+For large particles in a bidisperse mixture of concentration $c_l$~\citep{duan2024general}, \\ where $\theta$ is the angle between gravity and the segregation direction, which is generally normal to the flow.